redbeardymcgee/podbox/README.md

 ```

 ### ~/.config/containers/systemd/qbittorrent-port-forward.container

+This updates the `qbittorrent` configuration to match the forwarded port from
+`gluetun`.

 > [!TIP] Check the ip address of most containers
 > `podman exec -it $container_name ip addr show`